bonxatiwat/bonxatiwat/README.md

 - He/Him

 ## ⚡ Fun fact
-I enjoy playing Rov games in my free time.
+I enjoy playing Rov games in my free time and go to the gym in the morning 💪.